Semi-Uniform Feller Stochastic Kernels: Abstract

 \section{Abstract}

 This paper studies transition probabilities from a Borel subset of a Polish space to a product of two Borel subsets of Polish spaces.
-For such transition probabilities it introduces and studies semi-uniform Feller continuity and a weaker property called WTV-continuity.
-This paper provides several equivalent definitions of semi-uniform Feller continuity and describes the preservation property of WTV-continuity under integration.
-The motivation for this study came from the theory of Markov decision processes with incomplete information, and this paper provides fundamental results useful for this theory. \\ \textbf{Keywords}{ Stochastic kernel; semi-uniform Feller; weak convergence; convergence in total variation; Borel set.}\\ {\bf AMS(2020) subject classification:} Primary 60B10, Secondary 60J05
+For such transition probabilities it introduces and studies {the property of} semi-uniform Feller continuity.
+This paper provides several equivalent definitions of semi-uniform Feller continuity { and establishes its preservation under integration}.
+The motivation for this study came from the theory of Markov decision processes with incomplete information, and this paper provides fundamental results useful for this theory. \\ \textbf{Keywords}{ Stochastic kernel; semi-uniform Feller; weak convergence; convergence in total variation; Borel set.}\\ {\bf AMS(2020) subject classification:} Primary 60B10, Secondary 60J05\\ {\bf Data availability:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.